Cherokee syllabary: Character orders

-Ꮮ (tle), Ꮏ (hna), Ꮚ (quu), Ꮬ (dla), Ꮊ (me), Ꮛ (quv).

 Numerals

-Cherokee generally uses Arabic numerals (0–9).
+Modern Cherokee generally uses Arabic numerals.
 In the late 1820s, several years after the introduction and adoption of his syllabary, Sequoyah proposed a set of number signs for Cherokee; however, these were never adopted and never typeset.
 In 2012, the Cherokee Language Consortium agreed to begin using Sequoyah's numerals in some instances.

 Sequoyah developed unique characters for 1 through 19, and then characters for the "tens" of 20 through 100.
 Additional symbols were used to note thousands and millions, and Sequoyah also used a final symbol to mark the end of a number.
 The glyphs for 1 through 20 can be grouped into groups of five that have a visual similarity to each other (1–5, 6–10, 11–15, and 16–20).
 The Cherokee Language Consortium has created an additional symbol for zero along with symbols for billions and trillions.
 As of Unicode 13.0, Cherokee numerals are not encoded within Unicode.